charlesmolyneux/DesignPatterns-Swift/Documentation/Structural/Proxy.md

 ## Summary
 The Proxy Pattern allows us to restrict access control to another object, as well as being a placeholder for another object.

-By Proxy classes acting as a placeholder for another class we can before operations prior or post a request reaching the original object.
+By Proxy classes acting as a placeholder for another class we can perform operations prior or post a request reaching the original object.

 The Proxy Pattern is similar to the [Adapter pattern](https://github.com/charlesmolyneux/DesignPatterns-Swift/blob/master/Documentation/Structural/Adapter.md), the key difference being the Proxy pattern shares the same interface as the class it's acting as a placeholder for.